elisa-luo/wiki-headers/README.md

 __Additional Settings:__
 Settings are currently from lines `12` through `16`
+- `SOURCE`: change the dataset file to be used
 - `OCCURENCES`: adjust the _n_ most common words to display.
 [Default = `10`]
 - `RUNTIME`: toggle program runtime display on/off.
 [Default = `True`]
 - `SUBHEADERS`: toggle including/ignorning subheaders in the final ranking.
 [Default = `False`]